chandlerkincaid/b-FactorNormalizer/README.md

 This tool was created from the folowing formula:

-Bnorm = B - Bmean/Bstdev
+Bnorm = (B - Bmean)/Bstdev

+Taken from the following paper:

+Protein Flexibility and Rigidity Predicted From Sequence Shlessinger & Rost (2005)

-To use save the file, change permission to allow running as executable, and run from terminal
+To use save the file, change permission to allow running as executable, and run from terminal.
+Type the file name b-FactorNorm.py --help for more information.

 This program uses the Biopython, Numpy, and Argparse modules If you do not have these modules they can be installed via "pip install" or "conda install" for Anaconda users.